stastnypremysl/lsql-csv/README.md

     ax*.{6..4}

-This will print the 6th, 5th, and 4th of all files whosev name begins with ax.
+This will print the 6th, 5th, and 4th of all files whose name begins with ax.

 #### From blocks